SquidFX/Templates/README.md

 # Template
-This is the SquidFX project template.
+Here is the SquidFX project template, download it and use it when you start a new TV show or movie.